Pam Willis: Storylines

 Shortly after Pam and Doug purchase Number 28 from Des Clarke (Paul Keane), they are invited to dine with Beverly Marshall (Shaunna O'Grady) and her husband Jim Robinson.
 When Doug's flirting with Beverley angers Jim, Pam quickly defuses the situation by explaining that she is aware of her husband's flirtatious nature.
 The family quickly settle in and Pam soon returns to nursing.
 She is delighted when Adam and Cody both agree to follow her into medicine.
 Adam and Cody leave home within a year but Pam and Doug are pleased when Brad and Gaby return.

 Pam begins caring for Doug's friend, Garth Kirby, who is suffering from a terminal illness.
 Garth asks Pam to help end his suffering, but she refuses.
 When Pam returns the following day, she is horrified to find Garth dead.
 An autopsy reveals Garth overdosed on his medication and Pam is formally charged by the police, who believe she killed him.
 Doug's nephew, Cameron Hudson, arrives to defend Pam in court and realises that she left her bag unattended long enough for Garth to steal the medication and end his own life.
 Pam is cleared of all charges, but her supervisor at the hospital Gail Williams (Hilary Henshaw) gives her a hard time.

 Jim develops feelings for Pam following a working relationship on a fundraiser.
 When he admits to having feelings for her she does not reciprocate.
 But Doug becomes paranoid because of their newfound closeness.
 Then Pam learns that Doug has had a one-night stand with Jill Weir and throws him out.
 Pam seeks comfort from Jim and they kiss, only to have Gaby witness it.
 Doug and Brad go missing while out to sea, but when they are found alive, Pam reconciles with Doug.

 Pam clashes with Lauren Carpenter (Sarah Vandenbergh), after she begins dating Brad, who cheated on his fiancée Beth Brennan (Natalie Imbruglia), with her.
 Pam's relationship with Brad is further tested when she discovers he has a gambling problem and Brad moves in with Lauren and her father Lou (Tom Oliver).
 However, Brad and Pam patch up their differences before Brad leaves on a cruise ship for several months.
-After Brad and Beth reunite and relocate to Perth, Cody returns and Pam notices a change in her mood.
-This stems from the fact Cody's marriage to Drew Grover (Christopher Kirby) has ended and a lot of her old friends have since moved on.
+Just before Brad and Beth reunite and relocate to Perth, Cody returns rom her US scholarship and Pam notices a change in her mood.
+This stems from the fact Cody's marriage to Drew Grover (Christopher Kirby) has ended and a lot of her old friends have since moved on (or in the case of her ex-boyfriend Todd Landers died).
 Cody's relationship with the recently paroled Michael Martin (Troy Beckwith) causes a rift between Pam and Michael's stepmother Julie (Julie Mullins).